-My favorite Denali viewpoint in Eagle River is from the Mt.
+My favorite of this list of best places to view Denali is in Eagle River, from the Mt.
 Baldy parking lot.
 Mt.
 Baldy is one of the fun moderate hikes I recommend for first-time visitors to Alaska, but the parking lot is great if you just want to look out over the Alaskan scenery.

 4. Denali Viewpoint South